2016 BUBBA Burger Sports Car Grand Prix: Preview

 International Motor Sports Association (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2016 IMSA SportsCar Championship (IMSA SCC) in August 2015.
 It was the third consecutive year the event was held as part of the WeatherTech SportsCar Championship, and the ninth annual running of the race, counting the period between 2006 and 2013 when it was a round of the Rolex Sports Car Series and the American Le Mans Series respectively.
-The 2016 Tequila Patrón Sports Car Showcase was the third of twelve scheduled sports car races of 2016 by IMSA, the shortest of the season in terms of distance, and it was the first round not held as part of the North American Endurance Cup.
+The 2016 BUBBA Burger Sports Car Grand Prix was the third of twelve scheduled sports car races of 2016 by IMSA, the shortest of the season in terms of distance, and it was the first round not held as part of the North American Endurance Cup.
 The race was held at the eleven-turn 1.968 mi Long Beach street circuit in Long Beach, California on April 16, 2016.
 The PC category would participate in the event for the first time since the 2013 running.

 The Long Beach Street Circuit (pictured in 2009), where the race was held.

 Before the race, Ed Brown, Pipo Derani, Johannes van Overbeek, and Scott Sharp led the Prototype Drivers' Championship with 72 points, ahead of Scott Pruett with 62 points, and Filipe Albuquerque, João Barbosa, and Christian Fittipaldi in third with 60 points.
 With 66 points, PC was led by Robert Alon, Jose Gutiérrez, and Tom Kimber-Smith with a one-point advantage over Misha Goikhberg, Kenton Koch, Chris Miller, and Stephen Simpson.
 In GTLM, the Drivers' Championship was led by Marcel Fässler, Oliver Gavin and Tommy Milner with 72 points; the trio held a ten-point gap over Earl Bamber, Michael Christensen and Frédéric Makowiecki.
 Honda and Chevrolet were leading their respective Manufacturers' Championships, while Tequila Patrón ESM, PR1/ Mathiasen Motorsports and Corvette Racing each led their own Teams' Championships.

 IMSA altered the balance of performance to try to create parity within the Prototype and GTLM categories.
 The Ligier JS P2 received a reduction in turbo boost pressure while the Lola B12/80 received an increase in turbo boost pressure.
 The DeltaWing had its weight decreased by 10 kg (22 lb).
 The BMW M6 GTLM received a reduction in turbo boost pressure and a change in its refuelling hose restrictor.
 The Chevrolet Corvette C7.R and Ferrari 488 GTE also received a change in their refuelling hose restrictor.